marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/defining-the-output-assembler-language.rst

   Define this macro if ``ASM_OUTPUT_SKIP`` should not be used in the text section because it fails to put zeros in the bytes that are skipped.
-  This is true on many Unix systems, where the pseudo-op to skip bytes produces no-op instructions rather than zeros when used in the text section.
+  This is true on many Unix systems, where the pseudo--op to skip bytes produces no-op instructions rather than zeros when used in the text section.